Flow Matching 2D Unconditional Example#

 overwrite_model = False

-restore_model = True # Use pretrained model if available
+restore_model = False # Use pretrained model if available

-train_model = False # Set to True to train from scratch
+train_model = True # Set to True to train from scratch

 Library Imports and JAX Backend Selection#